 - The request falls within the scope of the Clean Cities Technical Assistance Project and is substantial enough to warrant assistance.

-- TARC has the expertise to assist with the problem.
+- Technical assistance experts have the expertise to assist with the problem.

-- TARC has adequate funding to resolve the problem.
+- The Tiger Teams project has adequate funding to resolve the problem.

 - The problem's resolution could be applicable at other sites.

 - Partial resolution could be adequate at the time of the request.

 John Gonzales notifies the applicant of its decision and provides an estimated start date and allocated hours, if applicable.